vsg-dev/vsgExamples/INSTALL.md

 * C++17 compliant compiler i.e.. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
-* [GLFW](https://www.glfw.org)  3.3 or later.
-Used internally by libvsg.
-The plan is to implement native Windowing support so this dependency will later be removed.
+* Under Linux and macOS : [GLFW](https://www.glfw.org)  3.3 or later.
+The plan is to implement native Windowing support so this dependency will later be removed, so far only Windows has native Windowing.
 * [VulkanSceneGraphPrototype](https://github.com/vsg-dev/VulkanSceneGraphPrototype/) use master

 ### Optional Dependencies: